nim-lang/website/jekyll/_posts/2024-06-01-this-month-with-nim.md

 Running Apache NuttX RTOS (Real-Time Operating System) on Single-Board Computers with plenty of RAM.
 Like Pine64 Ox64 BL808 SBC with 64 MB RAM!

-In this article, we create a Blinky LED app with Nim on NuttX.
+In [this article](https://lupyuen.codeberg.page/articles/nim.html), we create a Blinky LED app with Nim on NuttX.

 Garbage-Collected Languages (like Nim) require a bit more RAM than Low-Level Languages (like C).
 Perfect for our roomy (and vroomy) single board computer!

-We test NuttX + Nim Blinky on QEMU Emulator for 64-bit RISC-V (minus the blinkenlight) Then we run NuttX + Nim Blinky on the Ox64 BL808 RISC-V SBC (with a real LED)
+We test NuttX + Nim Blinky on QEMU Emulator for 64-bit RISC-V (minus the blinkenlight).
+Then we run NuttX + Nim Blinky on the Ox64 BL808 RISC-V SBC (with a real LED).

 ## happyx-ui